tanstevn/loanmate/README.md

 ### **2. Frontend (Vite + React + TypeScript)**

 The frontend is a **React** application built with **Vite** for fast development and performance.
-It provides a user-friendly interface where users can apply for loans, track their applications, and manage loan repayments.
+It provides a user-friendly interface where users can apply for loans and available lenders will pop up.

 - **Framework:** React.js
 - **Build Tool:** Vite